bmaier/waveforge/README.md

 ---

-**Made with ❤️ by N. Ennekes**
+**Made with ❤️ by Nina **

-© 2025 N. Ennekes.
-Licensed under Business Source License 1.1.
+© 2025 Licensed under Apache 2.0 / Business Source License 1.1.